Skip to content

 github-token: "${{ secrets.CUSTOM_PAT }}" # Custom token

-Enables or disables specific GitHub API groups to improve tool selection and reduce context size.
+Enable specific API groups to improve tool selection and reduce context size:

 tools: